syncfusion-content/wpf-docs/wpf/DockingManager/State-Persistence.md

 ### Load and save the Dockstate using Isolated Storage:

-DockingManager allows you to save and load the dockstate using isolated storage.
+DockingManager allows to save and load the dockstate from isolated storage.

 {% highlight c# %}